gleidsonmt/GNCarousel/README.md

 </p>

 <h1></h1>
-<h6 align="center"> This project is part of the set of custom components created for JavaFx </h6>
+<h6 align="center"> This project is part of the set of custom components created for JavaFx. </h6>

 <h1></h1>